-Additional measures identified during Step 6 will be implemented.
-All monitoring and reporting undertaken as a result of implementing Step 4 will be reviewed and changes implemented.
-A range of other actions may be undertaken depending on the nature and scale of the response, and in close collaboration with the regulators and in accordance with our statutory requirements and other requirements of our conditions of approval.
+Additional reasonable measures identified during Step 5 will be implemented.
+All monitoring and reporting undertaken as a result of implementing Step 2 will be reviewed and changes implemented.
+A range of other actions will be undertaken depending on the nature and scale of the response, and in close collaboration with the regulators and in accordance with our statutory requirements and other requirements of our conditions of approval.